The Carnivore Diet: What Happens When You Eat ONLY Meat?

 Kelly also highly recommends finding an online zero carb group:

-“I would just recommend to give it 30 days and to find a support system like the Facebook group’s Zeroing In On Health or Zero Carb Health.
+“I would just recommend to give it 30 days and to find a support system like the Facebook group’s Zeroing In On Health, Hip2Keto Community, or Zero Carb Health.
 At the end of 30 Days, simply evaluate how you look and feel.
 How does your skin look?
-How are the food cravings?
+How are your food cravings?
 How is your energy level?

 Most people see weight loss, mental clarity, more even moods, glowing skin, a total loss of sugar cravings, higher energy levels, better sleep, and reduced inflammation.
 If you don’t feel better at the end of 30 Days, just return to whatever you were doing before.
 Nothing lost, nothing gained.
-But that’s not usually what happens.”
+But that’s not usually what happens.
+If you’re looking for even more support, you can join me over on my YouTube Channel – My Zero Carb Life“

-While many can safely follow this diet, it’s important to note that everyone’s body, lifestyle, and preference is COMPLETELY different — it might not be for everyone.
+While many can safely follow this diet, it’s important to note that everyone’s body, lifestyle, and preferences are COMPLETELY different — it might not be for everyone.

 Listen to your body, consult with your doctor, and do what works best for you!
 Meat-cha later!